jimbo00000/jimbo00000.github.com/_posts/2016-1-6-riftray-hackingshaders.markdown

 ## Testing it out

-How it's ready to drop into RiftRay.
+Now it's ready to drop into RiftRay.
 Select all the source, copy, paste into a new buffer in your text editor and Save As `retro_futuristic_thing.glsl` in RiftRay's `shaders/` directory.
 Launch RiftRay and it should load up.
 Leave your headset off for now - there's a non-zero chance this thing could still cause nausea.

 ![retro-firsttry](/assets/retro-firsttry.PNG)